x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 ![After G Suite migration is complete](../media/gsuite-mig-after-migration.png)

 After all migration batches have been completed, all users can use their migrated mailboxes on Office 365 as their primary mailbox.
 A manual MX record update for the primary domain "fabrikaminc.net" then points to the Office 365 tenant instead of the G Suite tenant.
 The routing domains and extra aliases can now be removed, as can the G Suite tenant.
 The migration of mail, calendar, and contacts from G Suite to Office 365 is now complete.

+## Migration limitations

+Mail data is currently migrated using the IMAP protocol.
+For mail data there is a throughput limitation, enforced by G Suite, of 2 GB per mailbox per day.
+When you reach your 2 GB limit for the day, your migration will pause, but it will automatically continue the next day.
+Migrations resume once there is capacity to migrate more data, until the 2 GB per day limit is reached again.

+> [!NOTE]
+> The largest single email message that can be migrated is based on the transport configuration for your configuration.
+The default limit is 35 MB.
+To increase this limit, see [Office 365 no supports larger email messages](https://www.microsoft.com/microsoft-365/blog/2015/04/15/office-365-now-supports-larger-email-messages-up-to-150-mb/).

+Contacts and calendar information is migrated via a different protocol.
+For this reason, throughput limitations for contacts and calendars completely depend on the quota restrictions for your tenant's service account on the Google G Suite side.

 ## Create a Google Service Account